ajjaic/importerHF/README.md

-importerHF
+hf-kayako-importer

-Importer for importing from to our inhouse app
+Importer for importing from kayako to our inhouse app